 Installing the Raspberry Pi Camera Module

 The original camera module (v1) is shown here installed into a Raspberry Pi 4.
-To install, locate the camera connector which should be clearly labelled on the circuit board as “camera”.
-Pull the black plastic surround on the connector upwards, insert the flat cable and close the surround fimly around the cable.
-The blue tab and writing on the cable should be facing towards the USB sockets.
+To install, locate the camera connector which should be clearly labelled on the circuit board.
+Pull the black plastic cable retention tab on the connector upwards.
+Insert the flat cable and close the retention tab fimly around the cable.
+On the Raspberry Pi 4, the blue tab on the cable should be facing towads the USB-A sockets with the gold contacts facing away.

 Installing the camera module in a Raspberry Pi 4